Purpose

 Standard Exclusions

-This Standard has exclusion(s).
-Standards that recognise the same or similar learning outcomes as other Achievement or Unit Standards need to be excluded to prevent 'double dipping'.
-Where two or more Standards assess the same learning outcome, those Standards are specified in the Exclusions List.
-You can only use credits gained from one of these Standards towards your NCEA qualification.
+This Standard has one or more exclusions, or Standards that assess the same or similar learning.
+These Standards are excluded against one another to prevent assessing the same learning twice.
+You can only use credits gained from one of these standards towards your NCEA qualification.

 Standard Exclusions

-This Standard has exclusion(s).
-Standards that recognise the same or similar learning outcomes as other Achievement or Unit Standards need to be excluded to prevent 'double dipping'.
-Where two or more Standards assess the same learning outcome, those Standards are specified in the Exclusions List.
-You can only use credits gained from one of these Standards towards your NCEA qualification.
+This Standard has one or more exclusions, or Standards that assess the same or similar learning.
+These Standards are excluded against one another to prevent assessing the same learning twice.
+You can only use credits gained from one of these standards towards your NCEA qualification.